-Going above the recommended insulation levels for your area is unnecessary and costly, and for Southern California, that typically means no more than R-60 in the attic, R-21 in the walls and R-25 in floors or crawl spaces.
+Going above the recommended insulation levels for your area is unnecessary and costly.
+In Southern California, that typically means no more than R-60 in the attic, R-21 in the walls and R-25 in floors or crawl spaces.

-Its versality is what makes spray foam such a good choice: It can be used to insulate enclosed existing walls, open new wall cavities, and unfinished attic floors.
+Spray foam’s versatility is what makes it such a good choice: It can be used to insulate enclosed existing walls, open new wall cavities and unfinished attic floors.

 Yes.
-You can use the small pressurized cans of foam-in-place insulation to reduce air leakage around window and door frames, and around electrical outlets and plumbing.
+You can use the small pressurized cans of foam-in-place insulation to reduce air leakage around window and door frames, electrical outlets and plumbing.

 To determine the ideal insulation levels for your home, call (800) 707-9278 or contact our experts online.

 We insulate warehouses, offices, studio spaces & more.